New York Court Records

 Apart from persons named on a driving record, other parties authorized to request a driving record under the DPPA include:

-• Government agencies
+- Government agencies

-• Licensed businesses or employees
+- Licensed businesses or employees

-• Insurers or insurance support organizations
+- Insurers or insurance support organizations

-• Licensed private investigative agencies
+- Licensed private investigative agencies

-• Requesters with the written consent of the person named on the record
+- Requesters with the written consent of the person named on the record

 Persons who do not meet the DPPA requirements for permissible use of personal information on driving records may receive a masked driving record.
 This type of record does not reveal personal information typically present on a driving record such as the driver’s address, phone numbers, DMV ID, gender, name, date of birth, eye color, and social security number.
 However, the masked record may contain other record information like:

-• Accident history
+- Accident history

-• Convictions of moving violations
+- Convictions of moving violations

-• Revocations and suspensions
+- Revocations and suspensions

-• Restrictions and endorsements
+- Restrictions and endorsements

-• Current status and class of the license
+- Current status and class of the license

 Personal information such as social security numbers, photos, medical and disability information is only released to persons with a “so ordered” subpoena signed by a New York state or federal judge.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any state government agency, these websites often make searching simpler, as they are not limited by geographic location.
+Some third party platforms provide search engines that may help when starting a search for a specific or multiple records.
+To begin using such a search engine on a third-party or government website, interested parties may need to provide:

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+- The location or assumed location of the record or person involved.
+This includes information such as the person's residence or the city, county, or state in which they were accused.

 Third-party sites are independent from government sources, and are not sponsored by these government agencies.
 Because of this, record availability on third-party sites may vary.

-How To Find Traffic/driving Records In New York?
+How To Find Traffic/Driving Records In New York?

 The DMV manages driving records in New York.
 Depending on the record type, driving records can be ordered online, in person at the DMV office, or by mail.
 Personal standard, lifetime, and commercial driving records can be requested online through the MyDMV portal.
 The access fee is $7, and a recent New York state license will be required to complete a request.